HydroModPy/HydroModPy/docs/source/architecture/how-to/add-a-calibration-method.rst

 FOSM would give standard deviations *and* correlations for the price of one run per parameter, which is cheaper than restarting the whole search.
-It is not declared, and the obstacle is one line of the contract rather than the arithmetic:
-:class:`EvaluationResult` carries ``objective_value``, a scalar, and ``components``, a mapping of scalar diagnostics.
-A Jacobian is built from the simulated value *at each observation*, and no trial returns that vector.
+It is not declared, and the obstacle is one signature rather than the arithmetic.
+The metric function a trial is scored through returns ``(float, dict[str, float])``: a cost and scalar diagnostics.
+The paired simulated vectors exist in its own scope and are dropped on the way out, and ``components`` cannot carry them, being written a column at a time into the iteration table.
+A Jacobian is built from the simulated value *at each observation*.

 So the first change is to the objective's return contract and its callers, which is the same axis the ``observes`` bridge cost, and only then the perturbation loop and